Paul McRoberts

-Paul McRoberts (born November 15, 1992) is an American football wide receiver who is a free agent.
-He played college football at Southeast Missouri State.
-He signed with the Rams as an undrafted free agent in 2016.
+Paul McRoberts (born November 15, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Southeast Missouri State Redhawks, and signed with the Los Angeles Rams as an undrafted free agent in 2016.

 College career

 After attending Soldan International Studies High School in Missouri.
-McRoberts played college football at Southeast Missouri State as a standout wide receiver.
+McRoberts played college football at Southeast Missouri State University as a standout wide receiver.

 Professional career

 Los Angeles Rams

-After going undrafted in the 2016 NFL Draft, McRoberts signed with the Los Angeles Rams on May 4, 2016 as an undrafted free agent.
+After going undrafted in the 2016 NFL draft, McRoberts signed with the Los Angeles Rams on May 4, 2016 as an undrafted free agent.
 On September 3, 2016, he was waived by the Rams as part of final roster cuts and was signed to the practice squad the next day.
 He was promoted to the active roster on December 23, 2016.

 On September 2, 2017, McRoberts was waived by the Rams and was signed to the practice squad the next day.
 He was released on December 26, 2017.

+Saskatchewan Roughriders

+McRoberts signed with the Saskatchewan Roughriders of the Canadian Football League on April 24, 2019.
+He was released on June 2, 2022.